Music 105 - Understanding Music » Spring 2022 » Quiz 4 The Classical Period

 In the recapitulation of a sonata-form movement

-A. the second theme is in a new key.
+A. the closing section is in the tonic key.

 B. a new theme is presented in the bridge.